DefiboxTeam/Vault-document/user document.md

-**Introduction**

-Welcome to Vault (link: https://eos.defibox.io/vault/) documentation!
-This document is divided into the following sections:
-- About a quick overview of the Vault program.
-- A user guide explaining to DeFi projects how to use the Vault system.
-- Contract Audit Report

 **About Vault**

-The Vault protocol is the first single-token lossless yield protocol launched by Defibox.
+The Vault protocol is the first single-token lossless yield protocol launched by Defibox(https://eos.defibox.io/vault/).
 Users can earn corresponding token income by depositing tokens.
 Assets can be accessed flexibly and the chain is open and transparent.
 Vault income mainly comes from Defibox protocol income, Yield+ rewards, node income, REX income, etc. At the same time, in order to improve the utilization rate of funds, the protocol will issue sToken representing the deposit certificate, which is a standard EOS token, and supports and other protocol use in combination to get more benefits, for example: the deposit of sEOS is supported by lending, and the generating USN as collateral is supported by USN.
 This documentation focuses on providing relevant, accessible guidance for users and developers.
 For an in-depth exploration and discussion of the vault system, see the requirements design document: